 Weight loss and loss of appetite can occur, together with headaches, weakness, irritability, heart palpitations, sore tongue and behavioral disorders.
 Adults can also experience anemia, which may indicate advanced folate deficiency.

-Growth rate may be affected with children who suffer from folate deficiency, while pregnant women who have folate deficiency may give birth to infants with neural tube defects and low birth weight.
+The growth rate may be affected in children who suffer from folate deficiency, while pregnant women who have folate deficiency may give birth to infants with neural tube defects and low birth weight.
 Considering that some symptoms can be a result of other medical conditions, it is important to meet with a physician who will evaluate all the symptoms and provide proper medical care.